Characters: The Amazing Race 17

 We are the last team to arrive

 And Phil will send us home

-Ivy League a cappella singers who had a tendency to constantly break out into song.
+singers who had a tendency to constantly break out into song.
 They started off strong, even winning the third leg, but Jonathan struggled with the sledding Detour in Sweden, and Detour switching put them in last place, eliminating them on their graduation day from Princeton.